 In 2014, the Department of Health and Human Services (DHHS) created a Dementia Plan for Gippsland.
 Two important roles were created from the 2014 plan, including a specialised nursing position to support general practitioners with early dementia diagnosis.

-“Dementia can present in many different ways making it difficult to diagnose,” said Amanda Crombie, dementia nurse practitioner candidate based at Gippsland Lakes Community Health.
+“Dementia can present in many different ways making it difficult to diagnose,” said Amanda Crombie, dementia nurse practitioner candidate based at Gippsland Lakes Complete Health.
 “Dementia is not a normal part of ageing, however as we age and particularly after the age of 75, the chances of developing dementia certainly increases.
 There are younger people, sometimes in their 30’s and 40’s who can be impacted by dementia and these situations can be particularly difficult to diagnose.”

 “My role offers help to East Gippsland GP’s and their patients including people at home when required,” Ms Crombie added.